younise/younise.github.io/_posts/2020-09-23-overview-of-azure-vmware-solution-next-evolution.md

 ## ![](https://emadyounis.com/assets/img/2020/09/Updated-AVS-Deployment.jpg?resize=1840%2C1738)Private Cloud

-<span style="color: #000000;">\* ExpressRoute – Is a private and secure connection from a customer’s physical datacenter providing dedicated bandwidth into Microsoft Azure.
+- **<span data-preserver-spaces="true">ExpressRoute </span>**<span data-preserver-spaces="true">– Is a private and secure connection from a customer’s physical datacenter providing dedicated bandwidth into Microsoft Azure. </span>

-\* Global Reach – Connects ExpressRoute bi-directionally from a customer’s environment to Azure VMware Solution.</span>
+- **<span data-preserver-spaces="true">Global Reach </span>**<span data-preserver-spaces="true">– Connects ExpressRoute bi-directionally from a customer’s environment to Azure VMware Solution. </span>

 A subscription can have 1-4 private clouds, each with a maximum of 4 clusters per cloud.
 An initial private cloud deployment starts with a 3-node minimum with the opportunity to add additional nodes during or scale-up later to a maximum of 16 nodes per cluster in the Azure portal.
 The hardware specification dropdown lists AVS36 as the current selectable node type.
 Below is a visual representation of the hardware specs for the AVS36, but it does not represent the actual server 🙂 An Azure Virtual Network (VNet) can be created during the initial private cloud deployment or afterward.
 If an existing VNet exists, it can also be used.
 A VNet is created to support an ExpressRoute from Azure VMware Solution to connect to other Azure services and allow connectivity back to an on-premises environment via Azure Global Reach.
 Once ready, click review and create.
 After you verify everything entered is correct, click the magical create button and wait for roughly 2+hrs for the process to complete.
 The process is mostly self-service from the Azure portal allowing you to get from zero to a private cloud which includes:

 - <span data-preserver-spaces="true">Provisioning of hardware and backbone networking</span>
 - <span data-preserver-spaces="true">Installation and configuration of ESXi, vCenter Server, vSAN, NSX-T, and HCX</span>
 - <span data-preserver-spaces="true">Creation of initial cluster including vSAN datastore encryption</span>

-<span style="color: #000000;"><span style="color: #000000;">Note: if you don’t have an Azure ExpressRoute, you can use a site-to-site VPN to connect to Azure VMware Solution private cloud, but you will not be able to use HCX for workload migration as this is not supported.
+{: .prompt-info }
-</span></span>
+>Note: if you don’t have an Azure ExpressRoute, you can use a site-to-site VPN to connect to Azure VMware Solution private cloud, but you will not be able to use HCX for workload migration as this is not supported.

 ![](https://emadyounis.com/assets/img/2020/09/AVS-Server.jpg?resize=703%2C560)